Learn All About Chinese New Year 2023 Sale – The Biggest Traditional Carnival

 Since we have covered all you need to know about the Chinese new year, Now let’s move to the last segment of the blog which is…

-How can sellers benefit from Chinese New Year Sales?
+How can sellers benefit & sell on Chinese New Year Sales 2023?

-Chinese New Year is a perfect opportunity for online sellers to make the most from this seven-day fest.
-All you need a proper far fetched planning and smart execution.
+Chinese New Year is a perfect opportunity for online sellers to make the most of this 15-day fest.
+All you need is a proper far-fetched planning and smart execution.

-Since the year 2019 symbolize Pig as the zodiac animal so you have to try to benefit from it.
+Since the year 2023 symbolizes Rabbit as the zodiac animal, so you have to try to benefit from it.

-Last year ( the year of dog ), there was a huge demand for dog merchandise.
-Goods like dog printed t-shirts, shoes with dog embroidered on it, puppy pillow, dog paw keychain, were sold in bulks.
+Last year ( the year of the Tiger ), there was a huge demand for TIger merchandise.
+Goods like Tiger printed t-shirts, shoes with small Tiger embroidered on them, Tiger pillows, Tiger keychains, were sold in bulks.

-Similarly, this year there’s going to be a huge demand for items pertaining to pigs.
+Similarly, this year there’s going to be a huge demand for items pertaining to Rabbit.
 You can simply add a few additional merchandises to your product categories.

-To focus on Brand Building you can offer additional gifts like a piggy keychain, bracelets or a wall hanging with your brand name embroidered somewhere.
+To focus on Brand Building you can offer additional gifts like Rabbit-themed cushions, bracelets, or a wall hanging with your brand name embroidered somewhere.

 Prep Up The Delivery:

-This is a time of the year when most of the people leave for their hometown hence resulting in a shortage of carriage and drivers.
+This is a time of the year when most of the people leave for their hometown hence resulting in a shortage of carriages and drivers.

 So as a seller it becomes your responsibility to ensure that your delivery and transport medium is up to date.